aissah/cwp_coding_resources/README.md

 # Overview

-The repo is a template for Center for Wave Phenomena (CWP) codes with coding requirements guidelines and documentation of the various coding resources.
+The repo is meant to serve as a template for Center for Wave Phenomena (CWP) codes with coding requirements guidelines and documentation of the various coding resources.
 Each of the files and directories are described here in the various sections.

 ## cwp_coding_resources